simonw/llm-templates-github/README.md

 Load LLM templates from GitHub repositories

 > [!WARNING]
-> Experimental alpha!
-See [llm/issues/809](https://github.com/simonw/llm/issues/809) for details.
-This depends on an alpha version of LLM.

-> [!WARNING]
-> This is a **very early experment**.
+> This is a **very early experment** - see [llm/issues/809](https://github.com/simonw/llm/issues/809) for details.
 Installing this plugin depends on an experimental branch of LLM.

 ## Installation